 An official document issued by the Office of Student Financial Planning notifying a student of the amount of money awarded to them.
 Notice of Eligibility has to be signed and returned to the Office of Student Financial Planning before any loans are processed.

 A fee charged, by the US Department of Education, for the administration of student loans.
 This fee is deducted from the loan prior to disbursement.
-Origination fees are charged as the loan is disbursed.
+Origination fees are charged as the loan is disbursed and are subject to change as per federal regulations.

 The PIN (Personal Identification Number) serves as your identifier to let you access your personal information in various U.S. Department of Education systems.